-- Solicit public participation in all areas of Governmental decisions. - The City knows small and large decisions need public input - ➤ Seek broad identification and representative involvement of all community members.
-Input should be heard from residents, non-residents, and business owners.
+- Solicit public participation in all areas of Governmental decisions. - The City knows small and large decisions need public input and citizen participation. - Seek broad identification and representative involvement of all community members.
+Input should be heard from residents, non-residents, business owners and the City encourages participation by persons of low and moderate incomes, citizens with Limited English Proficiency and citizens with disabilities.
 Anyone who shops, walks, or utilizes the community's services should be involved with decision making. - Utilize effective and equitable avenues for distributing information and receiving comments.